xtian/wtfismygearscore.com/README.md

 If you are not using Homebrew, you will need to manually install Postgres and Redis and then run `bin/rails db:setup db:migrate`

+For development, you must provide a `.env` file with your Blizzard OAuth client ID and secret.
+See [`.env.sample`](/.env.sample) for reference.

 ## Starting the app

 First, make sure Postgres and Redis are running.